BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

         We recommend running `mvn editorconfig:format` or use an IDE that support EditorConfig.

-##Advanced Edits
-* Clone in IntelliJ and select the "Docs" project scope.

-* Create a new branch before you start editing anything.
+##Building the Documentation

-Make sure <a href="https://www.python.org/downloads/" target="_blank">Python3</a> is installed on your local system, and you added it to the path.
-If you use Python for more than this you might want to look into
+Make sure <a href="https://www.python.org/downloads/" target="_blank">Python3</a> is installed on your local system, and don't forget to add it the path manually in the installer.
-<a href="https://docs.python.org/3/library/venv.html" target="_blank">python virtual environments</a> to avoid conflicts.
-This should not be the case for any non-devs though.

-You may need to install <a href="https://www.gtk.org/" target="_blank">GTK</a> if you are on Windows.
+You also need to install <a href="https://www.gtk.org/" target="_blank">GTK</a> if you are on Windows.
 You can also use this <a href="https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/" target="_blank">GTK installer</a> for Windows instead.

-Install all other dependencies by entering `pip install -r config/docs-requirements.txt` in the console.
+Install all other dependencies by entering `pip install -r config/docs-requirements.txt` in the console on the project's root directory.

-In case you are a material-mkdocs insider (paid premium version):
+???
+"In case you are a material-mkdocs insider (paid premium version)"
     Set your license key by executing `set MKDOCS_MATERIAL_INSIDERS=LICENSE_KEY_HERE` (Windows) in the console.
     Then run `pip install -r config/docs-requirements-insiders.txt` instead of `docs-requirements.txt`.

 The only thing that's missing once you have done all that is all large files (images & videos).
 We use
 <a href="https://git-lfs.github.com/" target="_blank">Git LFS</a> to store them, so you need to install that too.
 Just run `git lfs install` once you have executed the file that you downloaded from the Git LFS website.
 Then use `git lfs pull` to actually download the files.

-Congrats!
-You should be ready to go.

 ### See your changes live
 You are now primarily working with tools called _mkdocs_ and  _mkdocs-material-theme_ in case you want to google anything.
 All files are regular markdown files though.